Frans-Willem/CsrSpiDrivers/README.md

 | LED_RD | 10          | DCD#          | D6            | --       |
 | LED_WR | 11          | CTS#          | D3            | --       |

+SPI and UART BlueCore pins could be connected directly to FTDI pins, but I'd recommend to wire them through the 1K (or so) resistors.

 TX and RX connections are optional and provide connectivity to BlueCore UART.

 LED connections are optional.
 Wire LEDs cathodes through the current limiting resistors (330 Ohm works fine) to the appropriate FTDI pins.
 Wire LEDs anodes to FTDI 3V3 pin.

+### Dedicated programmer

+KiCad schematic for a dedicated programmer can be found in `hardware` subdirectory.

 ## Software